- Apr 30, 2019

 With that being said, don't be afraid to experiment with your music choices.
 Start off with tracks that are easy to listen to, keep the volume low, and see how your viewers like it.

 Why Royalty Free Music For Games Is The Only Way To Go

 We've talked before about why royalty free music for games is the way to go, but if you missed out and want a quick summary, here's what you need to know.

 In order to be 100% legal and not violate Terms of Service agreements on platforms like YouTube or Twitch, you must own the licensing rights to the music you include in your videos or play in the background during streams.

-Royalty free music is a category of music licensing that allows users (you) to purchase a license to a music track to use however you like.
-Some royalty free music sources charge a small fee per music track while some of the best sources - like us at Soundstripe - charge a monthly or annual subscription fee which covers all of your license downloads.
+Royalty free music is a category of music licensing that allows you to purchase a license to a music track to use however you like.
+Some royalty free music sources charge a small fee per music track while some of the best sources charge a monthly or annual subscription fee which covers all of your license downloads.